 Creating structure, setting boundaries, and yet bringing imagination and spontaneity … how to find the balance that creates a delightful relationship and intensive, high-quality learning for each child.

-Learn how to communicate in a way that mirrors a child’s experience, both emotionally, physically and cognitively … and makes learning enjoyable!
+Learn how to communicate in a way that mirrors a child’s experience, both emotionally, physically and cognitively.
+Make learning enjoyable for your little ones!

 Learn how to set up practice parents so that your students consistently show up to lessons with great results.

-Introducing skills too early can create frustration for a young child and significantly slow the learning process.
-Here are some tips for sequencing skills, recognizing when you’ve missed a “hidden” prerequisite skill, and an overview of the learning process from a developmental and neuroscientific point of view.
+Introducing skills too early can create frustration for a young child and slow the learning process.
+Here are tips for sequencing skills and recognizing when you’ve missed a “hidden” prerequisite skill.
+We’ll also look at overview of the learning process

 Movable-do solfége is a perfect tool for learning songs, internalizing tonal patterns, transposing and reading music.
 With singing and solfége built into lessons, your students will have a natural foundation for learning the language of music.